Welcome to today's edition of the Rush 24-7 podcast.

 We have not fully recovered that initial insight that we have a mutual interest in ensuring that an organization like Al-Qaeda cannot operate.

-I think it's important for Europe to understand that even though I'm president, and George Bush is not president, Al Qaeda is still a threat.
+I think it's important for Europe to understand that even though I'm president and George Bush is not president, Al-Qaeda is still a threat.

 I cannot tell you how this makes the blood boil.

-I just can't feed the hatred of George W. Bush.
+I just feed the hatred of George W. Bush, but then don't change the policy, ramp up the policy in Afghanistan.

 Whoa.